Michigan vs. Iowa NCAA Football Odds, Plays and Insights | December 4, 2021

 Michigan Stats and Trends

-- Michigan has played 12 games, with 10 wins against the spread.
+- In Michigan's 12 games this season, it has 10 wins against the spread.

-- The Wolverines have been favored by 10.5 points or more six times this season and are 5-1 ATS in those contests.
+- This season, the Wolverines have an against the spread record of 5-1 in their six games as a favorite of 10.5 points or more.

-- Michigan has gone over the point total in 50% of its opportunities this year (six times over 12 games with a set point total).
+- Michigan has hit the over in 50% of its opportunities this year (six times over 12 games with a set point total).

-- The Wolverines have nine giveaways this season, while the Hawkeyes have 27 takeaways .
+- The Wolverines have turned the ball over nine times this season, 18 fewer than the Hawkeyes have forced (27).

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.